FiendsOfTheElements/FF1Randomizer/README.md

 * You can enable this option with or without shuffling magic shops.
 Shuffling levels but not shops is a fairly compelling way to play, since you'll have spell charges for the early spells and be able to buy them early, but you don't necessarily know what the spells are.
 * By default, permissions for each spell are retained, even if the spell becomes an earlier level.
 Red Wizard can't use NUKE even if it's level 1.
 If "Keep Permissions" is unchecked, then spells will end up with whatever permissions are in the slot they get moved to.

+#### RNG Table
+This option randomizes the table of numbers that the game uses to generate pseudo-random values.
+Shuffling these values means you will get enemy encounters in a different order.
+This prevents using known routes to avoid certain encounters.

 #### Enemy Scripts, Skills, and Spells
 These options change enemy behavior during battle.
 * If scripts is checked, and skills/spells is unchecked, then the existing scripts will be reassigned to random enemies.
 So an IMP may behave exactly like a MEDUSA, for example.